The second rational homology group of the moduli space of curves with level structures: The first homology groups

 \begin{theorem}[{Hain, \cite[Prop.\ 5.2]{HainTorelli}}] For $L \geq 1$, $g \geq 3$ and $b,n \geq 0$, we have $\HH_1(\Mod_{g,b}^n(L);\Q) = 0$. \end{theorem}

 \begin{theorem}[{Hain, \cite[Prop.\ 5.2]{HainTorelli}}] For $L \geq 1$, $g \geq 3$ and $b,n \geq 0$, we have

 \end{theorem}

-\begin{remark} Hain proves Theorem \ref{theorem:hainh1h} for cohomology, but the indicated theorem for homology follow from Lemma \ref{lemma:duality} and the fact that we have an isomorphism $\Hom(\HH_1(\Sigma_{g};\Q),\Q) \cong \HH_1(\Sigma_{g};\Q)$ of $\Mod_{g,b}^n$-modules arising from the algebraic intersection form. \end{remark}
+\begin{remark} Hain proves Theorem \ref{theorem:hainh1h} for cohomology, but the indicated theorems for homology follow from Theorem \ref{theorem:duality} and the fact that we have an isomorphism $\Hom(\HH_1(\Sigma_{g};\Q),\Q) \cong \HH_1(\Sigma_{g};\Q)$ of $\Mod_{g,b}^n$-modules arising from the algebraic intersection form. \end{remark}